Blackjack Card Values

 Dealing With Aces

-Soft Hands (Ace counted as 11): Always treat soft hands, especially those lower than seventeen, as opportunities for improving totals with least risks involved; e.g., if dealt an Ace and six, making seventeen soft total may draw any other face/ten value or nine etcetera where ace could still be counted one thus preventing from busting out.
+Soft Hands (Ace counted as 11): Always treat soft hands, especially those lower than seventeen, as opportunities for improving totals with the least risks involved; e.g., if dealt an Ace and six, making seventeen soft total may draw any other face/ten value or nine etcetera where ace could still be counted one thus preventing from busting out.

 Doubling Down